storecloudproject/tm-bench-for-dypos/tests/test-8-node-fixed-random-tx-size/random-tx-size/README.md

 - 4 Connections
 - 8 Connections

 Tm-bench is customized where the transaction sizes are randomly computed subjected to the maximum size.
-The test setup will be same as previous test , except that the nodes are increased to 8 and are two set of connections 4 and 8 respectively are used.
+The test setup will be same as previous test, except that the nodes are increased to 8 and are two set of connections 4 and 8 respectively are used.

 Here is the breakup that we have used :